cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 7. The slider and arrows in the thumbnails gallery.

 == Changelog ==

+= Version 2.23.0 - Released: July 20, 2023 =

+* New: support for WooCommerce 7.9
+* Update: YITH plugin Framework
+* Dev: updated plugin author

+= Version 2.22.0 - Released: June 13, 2023 =

+* New: support for WooCommerce 7.8
+* Update: YITH plugin Framework

+= Version 2.21.0 - Released: May 16, 2023 =

+* New: support for WooCommerce 7.7
+* Update: YITH plugin Framework

+= Version 2.20.0 - Released: April 13, 2023 =

+* New: support for WooCommerce 7.6
+* Update: YITH plugin Framework

+= Version 2.19.0 - Released: March 14, 2023 =

+* New: support for WordPress 6.2
+* New: support for WooCommerce 7.5
+* Update: YITH plugin Framework

 = Version 2.18.0 - Released: February 14, 2023 =